Roller Skating: Starting Your Rollerskating Journey

 When choosing roller skates, consider the following factors:

-1. Skill level: Beginners should opt for quad skates or inline skates with additional ankle , while advanced skaters can choose skates based on their specific discipline.
+1. Skill level: Beginners should opt for quad skates or inline skates with additional ankle support, while advanced skaters can choose skates based on their specific discipline.

 2. Intended use: Determine whether you will be roller skating indoors or outdoors, as this will affect the type of wheels and their hardness you need.